rogupt305/Rohan_BluestampPortfolio/index.md

 <img src="https://i.postimg.cc/QxfbMRfB/mount-iterations.jpg" alt="My iPhone photo" width="400">

 As depicted, I incorporated a clip-like structure to make the mount easy to take off and reattach.
 This was because the USB port of the Arduino MEGA was directly in the way of the mount.
 Creating an efficient clip was a struggle, and was why I needed multiple iterations.
-It's important to ensure that the clip is thin enough for it to bend, but not so thin that it breaks off.
+It's important to ensure that the clip is thin enough for it's structure to bend, but not so thin that it breaks off.
+I went with ~0.75mm.
 Furthermore, since this was a prototype, I made sure to create gaps in the design, removing filament where it was not needed in order to conserve it.

+*** WORK IN PROGRESS ***

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**